miaomiaonana/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 ![image](BNB.png)

-In 2018, Sequoia Capital, a venture capital firm, sued Binancefor allegedly breaching an exclusivity agreement.
+In 2018, Sequoia Capital, a venture capital firm, sued Binancefor allegedly breaching an exclusivity agreement[2].
 When Binance launched in August 2017, Zhao was negotiating terms with Sequoia Capital regarding an investment.
 Sequoia invested slightly more than $8 million in Binance for an 11% interest in talks that valued the cryptocurrency at $80 million at the time.
 Zhao's team advised Sequoia that Binance's shareholders considered the suggested $80 million to be an undervaluation.
 As the deal failed to materialize, Zhao of Binance received a separate offer from another venture capital firm, IDG Capital.
 The terms of the much higher valuation included two planned rounds of fundraising of $400 million and $1 billion, respectively.

 Through the growth of Binance, it has never been absent from headlines.